NGI The Weekly Gas Market Report

 James Yardley, president of El Paso Pipeline Group, told a Houston audience last week “it’s an absolutely terrific time to be in our business.”
 But while times may be good for natural gas pipeliners, they are not without their challenges, which Yardley enumerated.

-Gas demand is growing and the need for new infrastructure is huge.
+Gas demand is growing, driven by power generation, and the need for new infrastructure is huge.
 Growing production from unconventional plays and expected liquefied natural gas (LNG) importation are driving many pipeline and storage projects.
-And much of the pipe that's already in the ground has been there for years.
+And much of the pipe that’s already in the ground has been there for years.
 The oldest segments of the El Paso system, for instance, are pushing 80 years old, Yardley said.
-According to a recent Interstate Natural Gas Association of America study cited by Yardley, the industry will need $20 billion of infrastructure investment over the next 15 years, and that does not include a pipeline to tap Alaska's abundant gas reserves (see NGI, July 26, 2004).
+According to an Interstate Natural Gas Association of America Foundation study cited by Yardley, the industry will need $20 billion of infrastructure investment over the next 15 years, and that does not include a pipeline to tap Alaska’s abundant gas reserves (see NGI, July 26, 2004).

 While pipeline infrastructure is aging, the industry’s workforce is growing older, too, Yardley said, noting that 40% of El Paso Pipeline Group employees are 50 or older.

 Despite all the talk of new coal-fired power generating capacity and nuclear plants, Yardley said gas demand growth, and plenty of it, will continue to be driven by power generation demand.
 This is particularly true now that greenhouse gas (GHG) emissions have taken center stage in Washington and in the minds of the public.
 And that’s good for gas.